Do You Suffer From Stress and Jaw Pain?

 When we get stressed, the muscles in the face create an abnormal pressure on the temporomandibular joint (TMJ) causing the pain many people suffer from.
-At first many of us ignore jaw pain and tension as just an insignificant problem, but it often grows more serious and takes a toll on our health.
-Not only is this jaw pain a reaction to external stress, but then as this pain becomes worse as we tighten and clench even further, it can become its own source of stress.
+At first many of us ignore our stress and jaw pain as just an insignificant problem, but it often grows more serious and takes a toll on our health.
+Not only is this jaw pain a reaction to external stress, but then as this pain becomes worse we tighten and clench even further.
+It can become chronic stress and jaw pain. .

 - Muscle pain around the jaw

 - Clicking or popping noises when you move your mouth or chew

 - Difficulty in opening the mouth due to tightness of the jaw

 - Pain in front part of the ear that spreads to the cheeks, ear and temple